FacilityApi/Facility/docs/FsdFile.md

 }
 ```

-### Remarks
+## Remarks

-Additional [remarks](Specification.md#remarks) should be written in an `.fsd.md` file in the same directory as the `.fsd` file, e.g. `MyApi.fsd.md` with `MyApi.fsd`.
+Additional [remarks](Specification.md#remarks) using Markdown may be added after the end of the closing bracket of the `service`.

+The first non-blank line immediately following the closing bracket must be a top-level [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/) heading (e.g. `# myMethod`).

-Each top-level heading in the `.fsd.md` file (e.g. `# myMethod`) must match the name of a method, DTO, enumerated type, or error set.
-Any text under that heading represents additional documentation for that service element.
+That first heading as well as any additional top-level headings must match the name of the service or a method, DTO, enumerated type, or error set.
+Any text under that heading represents additional documentation for that part of the service.

-Any text before the first top-level heading is additional documentation for the entire service.

 ```
+service MyApi
+{
+  method myMethod { ... }: { ... }
+  data MyData { ... }
+  ...
+}

+# MyApi

 These are the remarks for the entire service.

 # myMethod